This article explains Datto's process for detecting ransomware and what you should do if you suspect a machine is infected with ransomware.

 - Create a file restore from Remote Web and attempt to download and open any suspect files.
 If your machine is unable to open the file it may have been encrypted by ransomware.

-If you are unable to find signs of ransomware, please mark the alert as a false positive by clicking Report False Positive (see Fig 3 above).
+If you are unable to find signs of ransomware, please mark the alert as a false positive by clicking Report False Positive underneath the ransomware flag in the Manage Recovery Points section of the web UI. (see Fig 3 above).
 We are continually improving our algorithm for ransomware detection and getting feedback on false positives is critical to that effort.

 If you do find actual ransomware on the machine, don’t panic.
 Datto’s Data Continuity solutions are built to restore the machine back to a time before the attack took place.
 See What to do if a protected machine is infected with ransomware for steps you can use to recover.